 Because you know the value of an email address, you’ve probably made sure consumers can subscribe to your news in multiple ways.
 For example, they can enter their address on a sign-up form on the homepage or agree to receive your emails during the checkout process.
 To make the message truly relevant, First-Person Marketers take the source of the data into consideration when crafting their welcome emails.

-For instance, Frugi tailored its welcome program to personalise the emails depending on whether the contact was a new subscriber or a new customer with a few simple tweaks.
+For instance, Frugi tailored its welcome program to personalize the emails depending on whether the contact was a new subscriber or a new customer with a few simple tweaks.
 They are extremely passionate about their products and brand and wanted to inspire the same emotions in their subscriber database.
-Personalisation would play a major part in achieving that.
+Personalization would play a major part in achieving that.
 With tailored messaging, precise timing and a good use of incentives, their welcome and nurture program had fantastic engagement and conversion rates alike.
 Some of the results include a £71 average order value from the first campaign and a 21% click-to-sale rate for repeat purchasers.

 What happens at the next stage?
 Read the full article in Digital Marketing Magazine.